-Maximize visibility of the Transfer Center and ensure it has adequate resources to provide robust outreach and in-reach, and integrate transfer information and messaging across campus.
+Maximize visibility of the Transfer Center and ensure it has adequate resources to provide robust outreach and in-reach; integrate transfer information and messaging across campus.

-- Greater awareness on campus about the impact of implicit bias, structural inequities, and anti-Black racism.
-This would include education about the historical reality of racism in the US, and how the higher education system has always been based on 'cooling out' certain populations, e.g. Black and brown students. - Comprehensive marketing and recruitment strategy that promotes the college's brand and highlights the many opportunities and resources we provide related to transfer, especially for disproportionately impacted students. - Partner with campus organizations, e.g. Imani, A2Mend, that support Black/AA student success. - Summer college transfer initiatives
+- Greater campus awareness of the impact of implicit bias, structural inequities, and anti-Black racism.
+This would include education about the historical reality of racism in the US, and how the higher education system is structured to 'cool out' certain populations, e.g. Black and Latinx students. - Comprehensive marketing and recruitment strategy that promotes the college's brand and highlights the many opportunities and resources we provide related to transfer, especially for disproportionately impacted students. - Partner with campus organizations, e.g. Imani, A2Mend, that support Black and African American student success. - Summer college transfer initiatives.